Table of Contents

 - Whiplash

-More severe injuries might require immediate medical attention or ongoing treatment from medical specialists.
+More severe injuries might require immediate medical attention or ongoing treatment from medical professionals.
 These types of injuries might be:

-Regardless of the types of injuries you sustain, a negligent driver is legally obligated to compensate you for your losses.
-If your injuries are more severe, so will be the financial and physical damage you will sustain.
-In cases involving permanent injuries, these losses can quickly run into the millions of dollars.
-The loss of future income, modifications to the home, pain, suffering, lost employment benefits, and many other types of damages must be compensated in a personal injury lawsuit.
+Regardless of the types of injuries you sustain, a driver found to be negligent may be held legally responsible for your injuries and losses.
+If your injuries are more severe, so can be the financial and physical damage you may sustain.
+In cases involving permanent injuries, these losses can be significant.
+The loss of future income, modifications to the home, pain, suffering, lost employment benefits, and many other types of damages may be taken into consideration in a personal injury claim.
+Injury attorneys can help assess these damages and guide victims through the legal process to seek financial compensation.

 Wrongful Death Claims

-Of course, the most severe car accident injuries lead to death.
-In the early days of American law, there was no right to recover for personal injuries that resulted in death.
-It was an unfair system in which the defendant “got away with it,” but only if the negligence was so bad that the victim died.
-This unfair rule could not last.
-It was quickly replaced with wrongful death statutes that allowed surviving family members to sue if a loved one was killed through negligence.
+Of course, the most severe car accident injuries can lead to death.
+In the early days of American law, there were only limited options to seek compensation for personal injuries that resulted in death.
+These days, wrongful death statutes enable eligible surviving family members to pursue damages if a loved one was killed through negligence.

-Survivors may be compensated for funeral and burial expenses, medical expenses before the victim died, any wages the victim could have earned for the remainder of his or her life, and other documented expenses related to the auto accident.
-Survivors may also seek compensation for the intangible – but genuine – emotional losses they suffer after a wrongful death.
-This type of damage is known as “loss of consortium.”
-It compensates surviving spouses for the loss of marital companionship.
+Survivors may be able to pursue compensation for funeral and burial expenses, medical expenses before the victim died, any wages the victim could have earned for the remainder of his or her life, and other documented expenses related to the auto accident.
+Survivors may also be able to seek compensation for the intangible, but genuine, emotional losses they suffer after a wrongful death.
+This type of damage is known as โloss of consortium.โ It compensates surviving spouses for the loss of marital companionship.

 So who can file a wrongful death claim?
 The California Code of Civil Procedure identifies survivors who can file such a case.
 A few examples of such survivors are: